beyondmeh/dotfiles/README.md

   which encrypts, uses differentials, and deduplicates stored data.
 * `clean` - Erases files, directories, browser cache, junk files, history files, and slack space
-* `cryptbrowse` - Create and launch an encrypted browser profiles
+* `cryptfox` - Create and launch an encrypted browser profiles
 * `digests` - List the various hashsums for a file and create or verify a SHA256SUMS for a directory.
 * `disco` - Randomly colored lights in the terminal.
 For a more wholesome